rakhimov/scram/doc/fault_tree_analysis.rst

 Fault Tree Analysis
 ###################

-Fault trees have various types of gates and events to represent Boolean equation and the system under analysis.
-However, some extra information may be irrelevant for the core analysis tool and used only for visual or informative purposes for an analyst.
+Fault trees have various types of gates and events to represent Boolean equation and systems for analysis.
+However, extra information for visual or informative purposes for the analyst may be irrelevant for the core analysis.
 Support for more advanced types and event descriptions will be introduced as needed in SCRAM.

 Currently Supported Gate Types